OSPAMOX 500mg/5ml gran 100ml

 Driving and using machines

-Ospamox can cause side effects and symptoms (such as allergic reactions, dizziness and seizures) that may make you unable to drive.
+Ospamox may cause side effects and symptoms (such as allergic reactions, dizziness and seizures) that may make you unable to drive.

-Do not drive or operate machinery if you feel unwell.
+Do not drive or operate machinery if you are not feeling well.

-Ospamox 500 mg/5 ml powder for oral suspension contains aspartame and sodium benzoate, and as part of flavors and colors also benzyl alcohol , benzyl benzoate , ethanol , sodium , sorbitol , glucose and sulfur dioxide in minimal quantities.
+Ospamox 500 mg/5 ml powder for oral suspension contains aspartame and sodium benzoate, and as part of the flavors and colors also benzyl alcohol , benzyl benzoate , ethanol , sodium , sorbitol , glucose and sulfur dioxide in minimal amounts.

-- This medicinal product contains 8.5 mg of aspartame in each dose of 5 ml of ready suspension.
+- This medicinal product contains 8.5 mg aspartame in each 5 ml dose of the prepared suspension.
 Aspartame is a source of phenylalanine.
-It may harm you if you have phenylketonuria, a rare genetic disorder in which phenylalanine builds up because the body cannot excrete it properly.
+It may harm you if you have phenylketonuria, a rare genetic disease in which phenylalanine builds up because the body cannot break it down properly.

-- This medicinal product contains 7.1 mg of sodium benzoate in each dose of 5 ml of ready-to-use suspension.
+- This medicinal product contains 7.1 mg sodium benzoate in each dose of 5 ml of the prepared suspension.
 Sodium benzoate is a mild irritant to the eyes, skin and mucous membranes.
-This medicine contains 0.44 mg of benzyl benzoate in each dose of 5 ml of ready suspension.
-Benzyl benzoate and sodium benzoate may increase the risk of neonatal jaundice (yellowing of the skin and eyes in babies under 4 weeks of age).
+This medicinal product contains 0.44 mg benzyl benzoate in each dose of 5 ml of the prepared suspension.
+Benzyl benzoate and sodium benzoate may increase the risk of neonatal jaundice (yellowing of the skin and eyes in babies up to 4 weeks of age).

 - This medicine contains up to 3 mg of benzyl alcohol per dose.
-Benzyl alcohol can cause allergic reactions.
-Benzyl alcohol is associated with a risk of severe side effects, including breathing problems (called "choking syndrome") in young children.
-Do not use in newborns (under 4 weeks of age) unless recommended by your doctor.
-Ask your doctor or pharmacist for advice if you are pregnant or breast-feeding, as large amounts of benzyl alcohol can
+Benzyl alcohol may cause allergic reactions.
+Benzyl alcohol is associated with a risk of serious side effects, including breathing problems (called “choking syndrome”) in young children.
+Do not use in newborn babies (up to 4 weeks of age) unless recommended by your doctor.
+Ask your doctor or pharmacist for advice if you are pregnant or breast-feeding, as large amounts of benzyl alcohol may

-build up in your body and may cause an adverse reaction (called a "metabolic
+build up in your body and may cause an unwanted reaction (called a “metabolic

 acidosis").
 Do not use for more than one week in young children (under 3 years of age) unless recommended by your doctor or pharmacist.
-Ask your doctor or pharmacist for advice if you have kidney or liver disease, because large amounts of benzyl alcohol can build up in your body and cause an unwanted reaction (called 'metabolic acidosis').
+Ask your doctor or pharmacist for advice if you have kidney or liver disease, as large amounts of benzyl alcohol can build up in your body and may cause a side effect (called "metabolic acidosis").

 - This medicine contains small amounts of ethanol, less than 100 mg per dose.

-- This medicine contains less than 1 mmol (23 mg) sodium per dose, which means that it is practically sodium-free (the main ingredient of table/table salt).
+- This medicine contains less than 1 mmol (23 mg) sodium per dose, which means it is essentially sodium-free (main ingredient of cooking/table salt).

 - This medicine contains 0.14 mg of sorbitol in each dose.

 - This medicine contains 0.1 mcg of sulfur dioxide.
-In rare cases, it can cause severe hypersensitivity reactions and bronchospasm.
+In rare cases, it may cause severe hypersensitivity reactions and bronchospasm.

-- This medicine contains 0.68 mg of glucose.
+- This medicine contains 0.68 mg glucose.
 If your doctor has told you that you have

-intolerance to some sugars, contact him before taking this medicinal product.
+intolerance to some sugars, contact your doctor before taking this medicinal product.

 3. How to take Ospamox